The best gay dating apps of 2026: Grindr is still king (even if we sometimes wish it wasnt)

 illustration of two men on a date

-Online dating as a gay man is a rite of passage, from the Craigslist m4m era to today's endless scroll.
-But for all the high rewards, even the best dating apps come with a unique set of challenges for gay men: ghosting, catfishing, straight guys who shouldn't be in your feed, and even some not-so-subtle fetishization.
-It's a lot to take in when you're just trying to find a genuine connection.
+Online dating as a gay man is a rite of passage.
+From the Craigslist m4m era to today's endless scroll, it's been a part of gay culture since the early days of the web.
+But for all the high rewards, even the best dating apps come with a unique set of challenges for LGBTQ men: ghosting, catfishing, straight guys who shouldn't be in your feed, and even some not-so-subtle fetishization.
+It's a lot to take in when you're just trying to find a cute guy.

-Yet, despite the BS, the best gay dating apps are still one of the main ways to meet new guys, especially if you're gay or bisexual.
-In fact, a 2026 report by SSRS found that 63 percent of LGBTQ adults have used a dating app at some point in their lifetime (and 14 percent are currently using one), compared to just 34 percent of non-LGBTQ adults.
+Yet, despite the BS, the best gay dating apps are still one of the main ways to meet new guys.
+In fact, a 2026 report by SSRS found that 63 percent of LGBTQ adults have used a dating app (and 14 percent are currently using one), compared to just 34 percent of non-LGBTQ adults.
 It makes sense when you consider that Pew Research found that about one in four lesbian, gay, and bisexual adults met their partner online — a significantly higher rate than straight couples.

 We love to complain about the apps, but the reality is, we still need them.